0xPolygon/polygon-docs/docs/pos/operate-node/validator/staking-faq.md

 ### How to withdraw rewards?

-You can claim your rewards by clicking on the “My Account”, all the delegators for a validator are displayed.
-Click on the “Withdraw Reward” button and the rewards will be transferred to your delegated account in wallet.
+You can claim your rewards by clicking on the **My Account**, all the delegators for a validator are displayed.
+Click on the **Withdraw Reward** button and the rewards will be transferred to your delegated account in wallet.

 `Step 1` <br/>
 <center>